NicolaswFerreira/Inteligencia-Artificial-na-Analise-de-dados/README.md

 # Fontes utilizadas

-As seguintes fontes abertas foram carregadas no NotebookLM para compor a base de conhecimento do projeto:
+Fontes abertas foram carregadas no NotebookLM para compor a base de conhecimento do projeto:

 - Gartner Magic Quadrant for Analytics and Business Intelligence Platforms (2026)
 - Opportunities and Challenges for AI-supported Business Intelligence Systems – A Delphi Study